thephm/signal_md/docs/guide.md

 This file provides details on how to configure the `signal-md` tool.

-## Note to self

-There's special handling for Note-to-Self:

-- <firstName at> are never shown so those settings don't have any affect

 ## People

 Add each of the people you communicate with in this file: